alexwlchan/alexwlchan.net/src/_drafts/inner-outer-strokes-svg.md

 At the weekend, I wrote a fun little app to make SVGs of [interlocking rainbow hearts].
 It was partly for fun, partly to play with some SVG features that I hadn't used before: [clipping and masking].

-As part of the app, I came up with a way to draw inner and outer strokes using SVG.
+As part of the app, I came up with a way to draw inner and outer strokes in SVG.
-This seems like something I might use again, and it helped me understand both features, so in this post I'm going to explain how I did this.
+This seems like something I might use again, and it helped me understand both features, so in this post I'm going to explain how I did it.

 [SVGs]: https://en.wikipedia.org/wiki/Scalable_Vector_Graphics